ChaseLee21/Habit-Tracker/README.md

 1. The user creates a habit using the step by step habit creator.
 That habit is now linked to their account.
 2. When the habit is being created the user creates a goal (defines when that habit can be marked as completed for the day) as well as a frequency (the amount of times they want to do that habit each week) and finally an emoji that will represent the habit.
 3. Everyday the user logs in and marks off each habit they completed that day.
 Everytime a habit is completed the streak for that habit increments by 1.
 The emoji that represents that habit will also be added the progress page.
 4. At the end of the week the app determines if the user successfully reached their frequency for the habit.
 If yes the app will ask them if they want to increase the goal.
-If no the app resets their streak and asks if they want to lower their goal.
+If no the app resets their streak.

 ### Progress Page

 Each user has their own progress page they can view at any given time.
 Everytime a user marks their habit as completed the emoji that represents that habit is pushed into a string that is stored in the users data schema.
 When a user visits the progress page they can see every emoji that they have "earned" so far on their journey.
 Over time this progress page can fill up a lot.
 I believe this was the best way to showcase a users progress and motivate them to continue earning those emojis.

 The progress page was created using matter.js.
 I originally tried coding this page from scratch with no library but very quickly realized I was wasting my time.
 Matter.js is a robust 2d physics engine library and I highly reccommend checking it out if you ever want to code physics using javascript.

+## Conclusion

+Developing this project added fuel to my flame of passion for software development.
+I was able to develop an application that myself and others can enjoy and utilize to improve areas of their life.
+This project was my first decent sized project I developed using React and I learned so much along the way.
+If you read all the way to end please give the project a star.